-- B. Required facilities shall be designed and installed in conformance with the design criteria outlined in Section 18.28.080. - C. Bicycle parking may be substituted for automobile parking subject to the provisions outlined in Section 18.28.090 and approval by the decision makers.
+- B. Required facilities shall be designed and installed in conformance with the design criteria outlined in Section 18.28.080. - C. Bicycle parking may be substituted for automobile parking subject to the provisions outlined in Section 18.28.090100 and approval by the decision makers.

-- A. Loading docks and/or berths shall be provided on site to serve the use.
-Such facilities shall be designed according to the following standards unless an alternative design is approved through the site development review process. - 1.
-Loading docks shall be located inside a building and equipped with closable doors. - 2.
-Loading zones shall be provided along the street frontage(s).
+- A. Adequate IL oading docks and/or berths shall be provided on site to serve the use.
+Such facilities shall be designed according to the following standards unless an alternative design is approved located on the rear or side of the building, be screened from the public right-of-way, and are subject to review and approval through the site development review process. - 1.
+Loading dock entrances shall not exceed 20 feet in width. - 21.
+Loading docks shall be located inside a building and equipped with closable doors. - B2.
+Adequate ILoading zones shall be provided along the street frontage(s).